 When to Call the Doctor

 Talk with your child's doctor if you have questions about the safety of your bathroom or your child's bathing routine.

 Bathing safety tips; Infant bathing; Newborn bathing; Bathing your newborn baby

 American Academy of Pediatrics: Committee on Injury, Violence, and Poison Prevention.
-Policy statemet -- prevention of drowning.
+Policy statement -- prevention of drowning.
 Pediatrics.
 Aug 2010;116: 178-185.

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.